Skip Navigation

 The Testing of America’s Dream: The American Civil War

-Dreams of a Better Life: The Industrial Revolution and Oliver Twist
+Dreams of a Better Life: The Industrial Revolution, Oliver Twist

 Dreams and Disillusionment: World War I and Poetry